lichenaut/DatapackLoader/src/main/resources/README.txt

         - Pasting file URLs into 'config.yml'.
         - Enabling 'starter-datapack' in 'config.yml'.
         - Pasting a URL into the '/datapackloader import <url>' command.
     - Restart the server with '/stop', then start it.
-Don't use '/restart'!

     URL file's type should be '.zip'.